 Generalized Anxiety Disorder

 Generalized anxiety disorder is characterized by excessive worrying about a variety of events, including those in the past, present, and future.
-Children with this disorder worry excessively about a number of issues, including past conversations or actions, upcoming events, school, family health, their own health, competence in sports or academics, and world events.
-Typically, children experiencing such excessive worry find it difficult to control the amount of time that they worry, and the worrying interferes in their daily life.
+Children with this disorder worry excessively about several issues, including past conversations or actions, upcoming events, school, family health, health, competence in sports or academics, and world events.
+Typically, children experiencing such excessive worry find it difficult to control how much time they worry, interfering with their daily lives.
 They may seek constant reassurance or approval.
 Children with GAD tend to be quite hard on themselves and can be perfectionists.
 Anxiety associated with GAD can present as physical symptoms such as stomachaches, headaches, and difficulty sleeping.

 Panic Disorder

-The key symptom of panic disorder is recurring panic attacks and persistent concern or worry that an attack will lead to several more panic attacks, or physical or psychological harm.
-Children and teenagers who experience panic disorder can often begin to avoid going places, and engaging in activities, out of a fear that a panic attack might occur.
-A panic attack is defined as an episode of intense fear and unease, with both physical symptoms and a number of fearful thoughts.
+The key symptoms of panic disorder are recurring panic attacks and persistent concern or worry that an attack will lead to several more panic attacks or physical or psychological harm.
+Children and teenagers who experience panic disorder can often begin to avoid going places and engaging in activities out of fear that a panic attack might occur.
+A panic attack is defined as an episode of intense fear and unease, with both physical symptoms and many fearful thoughts.
 Very often, children and adolescents begin to avoid the situations in which they have experienced a panic attack in the past.

 Separation Anxiety Disorder